Directly to the content

 Difference between fat-soluble and water-soluble vitamins

 Vitamins can be fundamentally divided into fat-soluble and water-soluble vitamins.
-This distinction describes how vitamins are absorbed, transported and stored in the body.
+This distinction describes how vitamins are absorbed, transported, and stored in the body.

-This distinction helps to better classify the role of individual vitamins and to understand their supply in everyday life.
+This distinction helps to better classify the role of individual vitamins and understand their supply in everyday life.

 Which vitamins does the body need?

-So we now know how important vitamins are.
+We now know how important vitamins are.
 But how many vitamins does the body actually need?
-Individual requirements can vary and depend on factors such as age, gender, diet, lifestyle and particular phases of life.
-For guidance, the German Nutrition Society (DGE) publishes scientifically based reference values for the daily vitamin intake of healthy adults.
-The following table shows the recommended daily intake for adults.
-In many situations, however, the recommended daily amount is not sufficient and there is an increased requirement.
+The individual requirement can vary and depends on factors such as age, gender, diet, lifestyle, and special life phases.
+For orientation, the German Society for Nutrition (DGE) publishes scientifically based reference values for daily vitamin intake for healthy adults.
+The following table shows the recommended daily intakes for adults.In many situations, the recommended daily amount is not sufficient, resulting in an increased need.

 Vitamin A